Best Car Security System Guide - Vehicle Security Tips

 Don't put stickers in the window announcing to the world what type of burglar alarm system you have.
 Most experts feel that this removes the element of surprise and can even help the thief.

 Heating Cures Overheating: If your car overheats in traffic on a hot day, before you pull over to summon help, open all windows, turn off the air conditioner, and turn on the heat to the hottest setting and highest fan speed.
 It increases circulation of coolant and helps dissipate excess engine heat.
-For best results: Shift into neutral whenever possible and
+For best results: Shift into neutral whenever possible and No Claim Bonus Car Insurance.

 Cold-Weather Starting: Starting a car quickly and efficiently in cold weather requires a special approach.
 The steps: